 Our Philadelphia presence is led by our Philadelphia Chairs, Val Yasner and Joy Finkel.

 Stay in touch by joining our e-list.

-The Jewish Federation of Greater Philadelphia invites all of our community members for one day of our international food conference, serving as an opportunity to learn about innovative food security initiatives currently in progress in Philadelphia and Israel.
+Join the Jewish Federation of Greater Philadelphia for a one-day international food conference, an opportunity to learn about innovative food security initiatives currently in progress in Philadelphia and Israel.

 We held three Hazon Philadelphia Jewish Food Festivals in 2013, 2014, and 2015, hosted in collaboration synagogues around the Philadelphia area, which were collectively attended by over 650 participants.
 Our next food festival will be in partnership with the Jewish Federation of Greater Philadelphia in November 2018.

 To learn more about Hazon’s Food Festivals across the country, please visit our website.